 In Real Life, it's also the same as above — and often, they're officers, instead.
 There are laws in some areas against this sort of thing if one outranks the other to prevent the superior from forcing the under-ranked into it.

 If they're married, they're likely Happily Married.
 Has a platonic counterpart in Adventure Duo.
-It may overlap with Spy Couple.
+It may overlap with Agents Dating.
 In fantasy settings, they'll probably manifest as Sword and Sorcerer.
 Add a kid or two for a Badass Family with a Mama Bear and a Papa Wolf.
 If it's one guy/girl and his/her harem instead of just two people, then it's a harem hero(ine) and his/her Battle Harem.

 See Bash Brothers, Sibling Team, and Fire-Forged Friends for the non-romantic, sibling, and platonic forms, respectively.
 If they're criminals, they're an Outlaw Couple.
 If they are royalty who do this as one of their jobs, they are also a Ruling Couple.
 If they're villains, they live in Unholy Matrimony.
 Absolutely no relation whatsoever to this classic board game.